Unkown2012/DexSerializer2/README.md

 The options in this serializer is also what UNC's saveinstance is based of, due to ScriptWare using this as its primary saveinstance implementation.

 It would be nice if someone forked and improved it by doing the following:
-- Support the newer roblox types such as Content
+- Support the newer roblox types such as Content, etc
 - Use buffer
 - Use ReflectionService